Skip to content

 Should a coffee table be higher or lower than the sofa?

-How big of a coffee table do I need for a 90-inch sofa?
+How big should a coffee table be for a 90-inch sofa?

 Does coffee table height affect TV viewing?

 Yes.
-A table that is too high can block IR signals for remotes and obscure the view of low-mounted media consoles or soundbars.
+A table that is too tall can partially block the view of low media consoles or soundbars and may interfere with remote signals if devices sit behind the table.

 Previous Post Next Post